Email:

 Responsibilities

-I craft UX/UI experiences end-to-end, from research and wireframes to high-fidelity player flows, prototypes, and in-engine implementation.
+I craft UX/UI experiences end-to-end, from research and wireframes to high-fidelity user flows, prototypes, and in-engine implementation.
 Collaborating with game design, production, engineering, QA, and fellow UX/UI teammates, I drive concepts into deliverables.

 Company